Com-QuadTech/AMD-OSX-Tutorials/SIERRA 10.12/SIERRA 10.12 TUTORIAL.md

 ## 3.1 Installing macOS Sierra: Formatting Disk and Installing OS
 1. Start up your computer and boot from the USB (it should do this automatically if it is still plugged in and you changed your `Boot Order`).
-2. After a minute your computer should reach a screen which shows a list of disk volumes, including one labelled `Sierra AMD` (or similar).
+2. After a minute your computer should reach a screen which shows a list of disk volumes, including one labelled `IncognitoSierraAMD` (or similar).
 Using your arrow keys highlight this volume and simply press enter.
 You may have noticed that the bootloader allowed boot arguments to be entered, but these should not be required at this stage of the installation*.
 3. You have now loading the macOS Sierra installer!
 Select your language and click continue.
 4. Don't click continue again, but instead press `CTRL + F2` to highlight the options bar at the top of your screen and use the arrow keys to navigate to `Utilities -> Disk Utility` and press enter to open the Disk Utility.
 5. Once Disk Utility has opened, press the up arrow key to highlight drives in the left pane and select the hard drive you wish to install macOS to.
 Select `Erase` at the top of the window and choose the following options: